homerunco/platform-assignment/README.md

 ### Introduction

-The purpose of this assignment is for engineers to exhibit their way of thinking, problem solving and writting skills, when facing an unknown problem.
+The purpose of this assignment is for engineers to exhibit their way of thinking, problem solving, technical and writting skills, when facing an unknown problem.

-You should spend between 2 and 4 hours on this, depending on your familiarity with web servers configuration and SSL certificates.
+You should spend between 6 and 8 hours on this, depending on your familiarity with web servers configuration, SSL certificates and infrastructure as code.

 ### How to succeed